microsoft/FluidFramework/build-tools/packages/build-cli/README.md

   The command will prompt you to select versions for a package or release group in the event that multiple versions have recently been released.

+  Using the --all flag, you can list all the releases for a given release group or package.

 EXAMPLES
   Generate a minimal release report and display it in the terminal.